 A study of the law and legal system as they affect business.
 Topics include the court system, constitutional law, torts, criminal law and contracts.
 Students will learn how morality and social responsibility are integrated into our legal system.
 Students must complete an ethical standards paper in an appropriate context.
-Prerequisite: Sophomore 1 or higher. ".
+Prerequisite: Freshman 2 or higher.

 MG 346 Business Law II 3 Cr.

 A continuation of the analysis of the legal dimension of business operations that was developed in Business Law I. Special emphasis will be given to the legal environment as it relates to the accounting student's professional certification.
 Topics include bankruptcy, commercial paper, secured transactions, agency, corporations, and partnerships.
-Prerequisite: MG 341 or permission of instructor.
+Prerequisite: MG 341.

 MG 351 Organizational Behavior 3 Cr.

 This course considers the individual, the nature of organizations, and the issues resulting from the dynamic relationship of people in organizations.
 The course addresses such topics as learning, personality, motivation, organization structure, leadership, ethics, communication, and change.